neuropoly/slicer-manual-annotation/README.md

 ### Requirements

-* MacOS Sonoma (recommended)
+* MacOS Sonoma or Sequoia is recommended
 * A working version of [3D Slicer](https://download.slicer.org).
   * N.B.
-The version used to develop this module is the version 5.2.2 since more recent versions were not able to support some extensions that previously worked (e.g. JupySlicer)
+The version currently used to develop this module is the version 5.6.2 (most stable release as of 2024-10-22).
+The version 5.2.2 has also been used.

 This module has been developed on:

-* MacOS Sonoma version 14.1.1
+* MacOS Sonoma version 14.1.1 and Sequoia 15.0.1
-* 3D Slicer version 5.2.2
+* 3D Slicer version 5.6.2

 Although it may work on other versions and/or operating system, please note that it has not been tested.

 ## Installation steps

+If previous version of Slicer ---» delete the app.
+If on MacOS, you can do it by doing right lick on the app in the application folder --- move to trash --- go to trash --- empty the trash --- restart your computer.

 1. Install [3D Slicer](https://download.slicer.org).
-2. Clone this repository.
+2. Clone this repository in the location of your choice.
-3. Modify `label_config.yml` to describe your annotations.
-There can be as many or as few as you would like.
-The colors are configurable using RGB integer values between 0 and 255.
-The default HU thresholds for each label are also configurable.
-These can also be modified directly in the extension.
-Note that additional tools will appear in the user interface if one of the labels is either intracerebral hemorrhage (ICH) or perihematomal edema (PHE).
+3. Then, go in the finder --- find the file SlicerCART.py file, and copy the pathname.
 4. Open 3D Slicer.
 5. Activate the checkbox `Enable developer mode` in `Edit -> Application Settings -> Developer -> Enable developer mode`.
-6. Add the path of the folder containing the `SlicerCART.py` file in `Edit -> Application Settings -> Modules -> Additional module paths`.
+6. Add the path of the `SlicerCART.py` file in `Edit -> Application Settings -> Modules -> Additional module paths`.(N.B.
+1) You must have the file: if it is the folder path, then the module will not work; 2) in the Additional modul path section, the path copied might be shown to the folder: this is a Slicer thing, and should not affect working property of the module if it was the file that you copied).
-    * There might be errors.
-These would be seen in the Python Console.
-7. The module can be found under `Examples -> SlicerCART`.
+7. The module can be found under `Examples -> SlicerCART`: the module should now be opened (N.B.
+1) If first use, you may have additional requirements to install.
+A pop-up window from Slicer advertising you should pop-up if so: just click ok).
 8. (Optional) Set the SlicerCART module to launch at 3DSlicer startup.
 To do so, go to `Edit -> Application Settings -> Modules -> Default startup module`
+9. There might be errors.
+These would be seen in the Python Console: if any errors, we highly recommend you to fix them before any further use!

 ### Trouble shooting